hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - Support for rich endorsement policies

-- Risk Management and Deployment Policies: We intend to support deployment policies which allow the users to define where a FPC chaincode is allowed to be deployed.
-For instance, the user could define that a certain FPC chaincode can only executed by an endorsing peer on a on-premise node of a certain organization.
+- Risk Management and Deployment Policies: We intend to support deployment policies which allow the users to define where a FPC Chaincode is allowed to be deployed.
+For instance, the user could define that a certain FPC Chaincode can only executed by an endorsing peer on a on-premise node of a certain organization.
 This allows enhanced risk management.

-- Support for private data collections for FPC chaincodes
+- Support for private data collections for FPC Chaincodes

-- Support for chaincode-to-chaincode invocations: The initial version of FPC does not support to call other chaincodes from a FPC chaincode; as this is a useful feature often used by chaincode applications, we intend to support this functionality in a future release.
+- Support for chaincode-to-chaincode invocations: The initial version of FPC does not support to call other chaincodes from a FPC Chaincode; as this is a useful feature often used by chaincode applications, we intend to support this functionality in a future release.

 # Rationale and Alternatives
 [alternatives]: #alternatives